sapiens/SqlFu/README.markdown

 SqlFu uses Apache 2.0 license.

+### Note for contributors

+Please create your pull requests to target the "devel" branch.
+"Master" is only for released code.
+Thank you.

 ## Why should you use it
 The main USP (unique selling proposition - advantage) of SqlFu  is  **Versatility**.
 This is the reason I've developed it.
 I need it more flexibility and the micro-orm I was using (peta poco) didn't have it and if other micro-orms had it, they were too slow.